 “This annual collaboration between the feed and pet food sectors allows our industries to communicate with regulators, our suppliers and each other,” says David Fairfield, senior VP of feed services for NGFA.
 “Our shared goals of providing safe products for animals while maintaining efficient and cost-effective business models makes the joint conference a unique place to learn about the latest regulatory requirements, best practices for facility inspections, and explore the latest research, innovations, and industry and consumer trends.
 This year’s conference also will feature insights on how the global trade environment and US trade policies are affecting our industries and the entire agricultural economy.
 We’ll see you in Kansas City!”

-Suppliers to the pet food and feed industries will have the opportunity to exhibit during the Pet Food Joint Conference as well.
+Suppliers to the pet food and feed industries will have the opportunity to exhibit during the Feed and Pet Food Joint Conference as well.

 Visit the NGFA website to register for the 2019 Feed and Pet Food Joint Conference.
 Registration fees provide access to all conference programs and materials, as well as refreshments, meals and receptions.

 Read our exclusive profile of Pet Food Institute to learn more about the organization and its representation in the pet food and treat industry.

 Stay up to date on news about the pet food processing industry on our News page.